alyf-de/erpnext_datev/README.md

 2. In Step 2 ("Select apps to install"), select "ERPNext" and "DATEV Unternehmen Online Integration".
 3. Complete the new site wizard.

+## Setup DATEV CSV Export

+1. Datev Settings

+    Configure you client number, you tax consultant's number and a temporary against account.

+2. DATEV Report

+    Now you can use the report "DATEV".
+This is a preview of the transactions data.
+It can be exported, along with the master data, as zip file via the report's menu.
+Your tax xonsultant can then import your GL Entries into his DATEV system.

 ## Setup DATEV Unternehmen Online [en]

 1. Open **DATEV Unternehmen Online Settings**